feryrmdhn/sample-test-tigatokendigital/README.md

 # Test Tiga Token Digital

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br/>
+The feature is simple crud data in the form, and also there is input file with base64 config

 ## Available Scripts